eficode-academy/rf-advanced-web-katas/exercises/03-xpath-intro.md

 will open in our test case or not.
 While we're looking at the Bad Flask App, let's open our developer console by right-clicking anywhere on the screen and selecting `inspect`.
 It's a good idea to keep the developer console opened always when you're writing Selenium tests.
-We notice, that the dropdown doesn't have an `id` field that would allow us to easily access that element.
+We notice, that the page's elements don't have `id` fields that would allow us to easily access them.

-Let's start by finding suitable locators for our element.
-We notice that the dropdown is an `a` element, which has classes we could use, for example `dropdown-toggle`.
-However, there's a hidden element before our dropdown, so we can't use that directly.
-Instead of the `a`, we can also use its parent `div` element to handle the click.
-It has a class called `open` when the dropdown is opened and it's missing when it's closed.
-So, in other words we should click the `div` element _if_ it has a class called `open`.
+Let's start by observing the page's elements and their attributes.
+We notice that the dropdown button is an `a` element, which has classes we could use, for example `dropdown-toggle`.
+However, there's a hidden element before in the HTML, so we can't use that `a` directly.
+Instead, we can use its parent `div` element to handle the click.
+Also, it has a class called `open` when the dropdown is opened and it's missing when it's closed.
+So, in other words _if_ the `div` element has a class called `open`, we should click it.

-We don't want to add XPaths directly into our keyword, so let's add all static XPaths into a `Variables` table with a meaningful name.
+Still, the locator we got may sound a bit cryptic.
+Instead of adding it directly into our keyword, let's make a variable in the resource file.
 Following Robot Framework's best practices, we should give our variable a name that is in UPPER CASE.
+Similarly with all static, generic-sounding XPaths, we can continue adding them into a table of `Variables`, all with meaningful names.

 - Add `//div[contains(@class, 'open')]` into a variable with a meaningful name, such as `OPENED DROPDOWN`.
-- Create a keyword that click the `a` element under your variable.
+- Create a keyword that clicks the `a` element under your variable.
 - Create a conditional by using `Run Keyword And Return Status`, `Page Should Contain Element`, and `Run Keyword If` to close your potentially opened dropdown.